DanBennettDev/db.bounce/README.md

       			  oscillator.
       			for want of a more meaningful value, rate input scaled as the frequency of the fixed bounds (-1...1) case.

+      			Extensions to Peter Blasser approach:
+      			- voice-to-voice Frequency modulation
+      			- variable slope on triangle
+      			- waveshaping to pseudo-sinusoud and hyperbolic sine Variable slope has far more effect on character of the oscillator than one might expect, impacting not only on timbre as per classical subtractive synthesis methods, but also on pitch and microrhythmic signature.

       			Works on Max 6 & higher, 32 and 64 bit.

 	Version:		0.3